ropensci-archive/RedisAPI/README.md

 [![Build Status](https://travis-ci.org/ropensci/RedisAPI.png?branch=master)](https://travis-ci.org/ropensci/RedisAPI)

 Automatically generated R6 interface to the full [Redis](http://redis.io) API.
 The generated functions are faithful to the Redis [documentation](http://redis.io/commands) while attempting to match R's argument and vectorisation semantics.

 As of version `0.3.0` RedisAPI supports binary serialisation of almost anything; keys, values, etc.  Just don't expect Redis to do anything sensible with the values - you won't be able to compute on directly.

+This package is designed to be used with a driver package.
+There are two such packages available: [`redux`](https://github.com/richfitz/redux) and [`rrlite`](https://github.com/ropensci/rrlite).
+The `RedisAPI` package simply provides the glue to make these packages nice to use, along with a number of additional tools.

+The idea here is that things added to _this_ package become automatically available in the driver packages so that a consistent interface to both Redis and rlite is straightforward to generate.

 ```r
 con <- RedisAPI::hiredis()